fair-software/fairtally/README.dev.rst

 GitHub
 ^^^^^^

-Don't forget to also make a release on GitHub.
+Don't forget to also `make a release on GitHub <https://github.com/fair-software/fairtally/releases/new>`_.

 DockerHub
 ^^^^^^^^^